lanl/MF-LBM/README.md

    ./config.sh
    ./irun.sh new
    ```
    This example is identical to the previous [example](test_suites/3D_simulation/5.fractional_flow_external_geometry_preprocessed) except that the benchmarking command is enabled in [configuration file](test_suites/3D_simulation/6.performance_benchmarking/config.sh).
 The simulation will run 100 time steps and give the computational performance in MLUPS (million lattices update per second).
-Due to the size of the sample, this example is suitable for benchmarking performance on a single computing node or GPU card.
+Due to the size of the sample, this example is suitable for benchmarking performance on a single CPU computing node or GPU card.
+The default run script is for a single GPU card.

 * [`Absolute permeability measurement`](test_suites/3D_simulation/7.singlephase_abs_perm)
    ```sh